A Guide To Visiting The Statue Of Liberty: 25 Best Tips

 Lockers

 You must store your personal belongings in a locker before accessing the Pedestal and the Crown.
-You can only really take your camera, medications and ticket to the Pedestal and the Crown.
+You need a $0.25 cent coin to use the lockers (you get it back after you are done using them) so make sure you bring small change.

 Facilities at the Statue of Liberty